Rule 4123-18-05 | Individualized written vocational rehabilitation plan.

 (6) The injured worker does not agree with the MCO's or bureau's decision to approve or deny specific vocational rehabilitation assessment plan, comprehensive vocational rehabilitation plan, or job retention plan services; or

-(7) The claim is subsequently disallowed by an order of the industrial commission, its district or staff hearing officers, or by an order of the court;
+(7) The claim is subsequently disallowed by an order of the industrial commission, a district or staff hearing officer, or by an order of the court;

-(8) The claim is settled (medical and/or indemnity);
+(8) The claim is settled (medical, indemnity, or both);

 (9) The injured worker has completed a comprehensive vocational rehabilitation plan;